WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 ![Graphics](images/imgui_pathtracerui.png)

-Take a look this in our [path tracer demo](https://github.com/EvergineTeam/Raytracing).
+Take a look at this in our [path tracer demo](https://github.com/EvergineTeam/Raytracing).

-Note: This project need to create a ImGuiRenderer because is using the **Evergine** low level api, but this is not necessary in a default project created from the **Evergine Studio**.
+Note: This project needs to create an ImGuiRenderer because it uses the **Evergine** low-level API, but this is unnecessary in a default project created from **Evergine Studio**.